DPRDATA.COM

 The cost recovery collapse tracks exactly with DPR's staffing crisis:

-• Can't hire instructors → cancel classes
+• Can't hire instructors → cancel even more classes

 • Cancel classes → fewer enrollments